 The Flourishing Generation

-A whitepaper published by the Noesis Collaborative in Partnership with Leverhulme Center for the Future of Intelligence, University of Cambridge
+A whitepaper published by Noēsis Collaborative in partnership with the Leverhulme Center for the Future of Intelligence, University of Cambridge

 We believe technologies should be tools to enhance, develop, and help integrate a young person’s full range of human capabilities to achieve their aspirational goals in the communities and contexts where they live.”